 The key Hub practices are as follows:

-Data Extraction by the Clinical Commissioning Group – the clinical commissioning group at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
+Data Extraction by the Integrated care Board at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
 This information only refers to you by way of a code that only your practice can identify (it is pseudo-anonymised).
-This therefore protects you from anyone who may have access to this information at the Clinical Commissioning Group from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.
+This therefore protects you from anyone who may have access to this information at the Integrated Care Board from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.

 Audits on Enhanced services provided by the practice (i.e. child immunisations; sexual health; leg ulcers; minor injuries; vaccinations- such as influenza, shingles and pneumococcal;

 TLC Federation.
 (Tri Locality LTD)